connectwithprakash/dsa-coding/one_last_mile/coding_problems/trees/lowest_common_ancestor_in_binary_search_tree.md

 - Otherwise: N is the LCA (split point)
 ```

-## Why Your Solution Works
+## Why This Works

-Your insight is perfect: the LCA in a BST is the node where paths to p and q diverge.
-By ensuring p ≤ q, you simplify the logic:
+The insight is perfect: the LCA in a BST is the node where paths to p and q diverge.
+By ensuring p ≤ q, the logic is simplified:
 1. If `p.val ≤ node.val ≤ q.val`: This is the split point
 2. If both are smaller: Search left
 3. If both are larger: Search right